sparshramchandani-NEU/portfolio-devops/README.md

 cd portfolio-devops
 ```

-## Test on local machine
+## Test on the local machine
 ```bash
 npm init
 npm i
 npm run dev
 ```
-You app should be running on localhost:3000
+Your app should be running on localhost:3000

 ## Building and pushing the docker image to the Google Artifact Registry
 - ** Create/ Login to [Google Cloud](https://cloud.google.com/) account